GarciaInes/Scrum-Mastering/Retro/Questions.md

-Questions in retrospective can make a big difference.
+Prompting questions in a retrospective session can be a helpful enabler and make a big difference.
 What you want is to guide the discussion to a place the team haven't been before so that they can access new information.
 Questions can be very helpful mechanism for this.
 As a scrum master, retrospectives is where you add 'color' but not substance--meaning avoid infusing your opinion, leaving thought process and solution ideas to them.